ROCm/ROCm/docs/how-to/rocm-for-ai/inference-optimization/workload.rst

    Occupancy related to VGPRs usage on an Instinct MI300X accelerator

-For example, according to the table, the available VGPR is 512 per Execution Unit (EU), and VGPU is allocated at the unit of 16.
+For example, according to the table, the available VGPR is 512 per Execution Unit (EU), and VGPR is allocated at the unit of 16.
 If the current VGPR usage is 170, the actual requested VGPR will be 176, so the occupancy is only 2 waves per EU since :math:`176 \times 3 > 512`.
 So, if you set ``waves_per_eu`` to 3, the LLVM backend tries to bring VGPR usage down so